Not too long ago, I gathered up my courage, left my job at a prestigious non-profit, and fled my cubicle to travel the world.

 After earning my master's degree and spending my early twenties working in non-profit management, I realized the career I had been chasing wasn't allowing me to live the life I truly desired.
 The daughter of a flight attendant, travel has always been an integral part of my life and I just couldn't settle for 10 vacation days.

 After some heart-to-hearts with my husband (including lots of wine and ice cream), we sold most of our stuff and headed north — way, way north — to Finland.
-We're living under the northern lights for 5 months while we scheme up our next big adventure.
+We lived under the northern lights for five months and when we returned stateside I knew I just couldn't go back to a 9-5 job.
+My mom encouraged me to apply for a job as a flight attendant at the airline I'd grown up with, reassuring me that creating a life I loved living day in and day out was more important than having a job that looked fancy on paper.

-I started Tramontane to inspire others to travel more, and to provide the advice and insight you need to find the heart and soul of the places you visit.
+I started Tramontane to inspire others to travel more and to provide the advice and insight you need to find the heart and soul of the places you visit.
+I also hope to provide guidance and insight to those currently living the flight attendant life or those who hope to be someday - and to serve as a reminder that building a life that works for you is always possible (no matter how nontraditional or crazy it might seem).

 Some of my favorite past adventures include exploring Luxor Palace in Egypt, strolling the windswept moors of Scotland, and traversing the cobblestone streets of Siena.
 I get to know a new city by walking for hours until my feet are rubbed raw.
 I avoid souvenir shops like the plague, but always try local coffee, dessert specialties, and au courant cocktails.
 My heart skips a beat for old churches and ruins of any kind.